 Incentive fees in the table above are based on expected portfolio yields as of April 30, 2021.
 Actual portfolio returns may differ, which directly impact incentive fees.
-See "Management - Management Fee and Incentive Fee."
+See "Management-Management Fee and Incentive Fee."

-- (6) "Interest payments on borrowed funds" represents dividends payable on our \$21.3 million of Series A Term Preferred Stock outstanding with a preferred rate equal to 6.875% per annum, and dividends payable on our \$3.0 million of Series B Term Preferred Stock outstanding with a preferred rate equal to 6.6% per annum, including underwriting discounts, commissions and offering expenses.
+- (6) "Interest payments on borrowed funds" represents dividends payable on our \$21.316 million of Series A Term Preferred Stock outstanding with a preferred rate equal to 6.875% per annum, dividends payable on our \$3.0 million of Series B Term Preferred Stock outstanding with a preferred rate equal to 6.6% per annum, and dividends payable on our \$23.0 million of Series C Term Preferred Stock outstanding with a preferred rate equal to 6.125% per annum, including underwriting discounts, commissions and offering expenses.
 We may incur, directly or indirectly, through one or more special purpose vehicles, indebtedness for borrowed money, as well as leverage in the form of preferred stock and other structures and instruments, in significant amounts and on terms that the Advisor and our Board deem appropriate, subject to applicable limitations under the 1940 Act.
-Any such borrowings do not include embedded or inherent leverage in CLO structures in which we invest or intend to invest or in derivative instruments in which we may invest. - (7) "Other expenses" are estimated for the projected expenses for the quarter ended April 30, 2021, annualized. - (8) "Total annual expenses" is presented as a percentage of net assets attributable to common stockholders, because the holders of shares of our common stock will bear all of our fees and expenses, all of which are included in this fee table presentation.
-The indirect expenses that will be associated with our CLO equity investments are not included in the fee table presentation, but if such expenses were included in the fee table presentation then our total annual expenses would have been 25.14%.
+Any such borrowings do not include embedded or inherent leverage in CLO structures in which we invest or intend to invest or in derivative instruments in which we may invest. - (7) "Other expenses" are estimated for the projected expenses for the four quarters ended April 30, 2022, annualized. - (8) "Total annual expenses" is presented as a percentage of net assets attributable to common stockholders, because the holders of shares of our common stock will bear all of our fees and expenses, all of which are included in this fee table presentation.
+The indirect expenses that will be associated with our CLO equity investments are not included in the fee table presentation, but if such expenses were included in the fee table presentation then our total annual expenses would have been 16.25%.